https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/README.md

 ## One prediction per request

 You can find all of the following code in the `no-batch/` directory.
 In your terminal `cd` to this directory to continue with the lab.
+If you are currently within the root of the repo you can use the command `cd course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/no-batch/`.

-Notice that the server's code must be within a file named `main.py` following FastAPI's guidelines.
+Notice that the server's code must be in the file `main.py` within a directory called `app`, following FastAPI's guidelines.

 ### Coding the server

 Begin by importing the necessary dependencies.
-You will be using `pickle` for loading the pre-trained model saved in the `wine.pkl` file, `numpy` for tensor manipulation, and the rest for developing the web server with `FastAPI`.
+You will be using `pickle` for loading the pre-trained model saved in the `app/wine.pkl` file, `numpy` for tensor manipulation, and the rest for developing the web server with `FastAPI`.

 Also, create an instance of the `FastAPI` class.
 This instance will handle all of the functionalities for the server: